Haskell-Things/ImplicitCAD/README.md

      * Mac OSX:
          * Homebrew: `brew install ghc cabal-install`
          * *Fink doesn't seem to have a package for cabal*
+ 2. You now have two options for installation:
+     * Latest release:
- 2. Use cabal to install ImplicitCAD: `cabal update; cabal install implicit`
+         * Use cabal to install ImplicitCAD: `cabal update && cabal install implicit`
- 3. Start ghci: `ghci`
- 4. Load ImplicitCAD: `import Graphics.Implicit`
- 5. Try it! `writeSVG 1 "test.svg" (circle 30)`

-Install development branch:

- 1. Install GHC and cabal (see above)
+     * Development version:
- 2. Git clone this repo: `git clone https://github.com/colah/ImplicitCAD.git`
+         * Git clone this repo: `git clone https://github.com/colah/ImplicitCAD.git`
- 3. cd in: `cd ImplicitCAD/`
+         * cd in: `cd ImplicitCAD/`
- 4. cabal install it: `cabal install`
+         * cabal install it: `cabal update && cabal configure && cabal install`
+ 3. Try it!
+     * extopenscad test:
+          * Make a test file: `echo "circle(30);" > test.escad`
+          * Run extopencad: `extopenscad test.escad`
+             * Alternatively, `~/.cabal/bin/extopenscad test.escad` -- see bellow.
+     * Haskell ImplicitCAD test:
- 5. Start ghci: `ghci`
+          * Start ghci: `ghci`
- 6. Load ImplicitCAD: `import Graphics.Implicit`
+          * Load ImplicitCAD: `import Graphics.Implicit`
- 7. Try it! `writeSVG 1 "test.svg" (circle 30)`
+          * Try it! `writeSVG 1 "test.svg" (circle 30)`

-(If you want to use the extended OpenSCAD interpreter, extopenscad, you may need to modify your `$PATH` variable to include `~/.cabal/bin/`.)
+ 4. Known issues:
+     * extopenscad test results in `bash: extopenscad: command not found` (or similar for your shell)
+         * This probably means `~/.cabal/bin/` is not in your `$PATH` variable.
+           Try using `~/.cabal/bin/extopenscad` as your command instead.
+     * Haskell test results in `module is not loaded: `Graphics.Implicit' (./Graphics/Implicit.hs)`
+         * This is most likely a problem with your Linux distro and cabal not playing nice.
+           GHC is not configured to see the ImplicitCAD libraries.
+You can confirm this by try the test in `~/.cabal/lib/`.
+If that works, you should be able to use ghc anywhere with the `-Ldir` or `-llib` options.
+Alternatively, some people have permanently fixed this by doing the cabal install as root.

 Documentation
 -------------